 - The Legend of Zelda: Majora's Mask:

-- Silent Hill 3 has its own amusement park with creepy carnival music, which is revisited in Silent Hill 3.
+- Silent Hill has its own amusement park with creepy carnival music, which is revisited in Silent Hill 3.

 - The "Puzzles" room in Shivers has its own horrific music.

 - The Makin' Magic expansion pack for The Sims has circus music as its musical theme, and it's also the spookiest expansion pack, though only at Defanged Horrors level.

 - Gore's theme, "Madness Visitor" from Gore Screaming Show is this.
 Makes sense, considering what he is.